 - The collections of influential independent filmmakers Shirley Clarke, Emile de Antonio, Lionel Rogosin, Richard Kaplan, Jill Godmilow, and Lewis Jacobs

-- Over 2 million publicity stills, pressbooks, posters, and lobby cards
+- Over two million publicity stills, pressbooks, posters, and lobby cards

-One of the things that makes the WCFTR unique is that researchers can not only view films, they can also, in many instances, utilize original documents created by the studios or creative personnel behind the productions.
+One of the things that makes the WCFTR unique is that researchers can not only view films, but in many instances they also can utilize original documents created by the studios or creative personnel behind the productions.
 The United Artists collection details every aspect of the company’s operation including corporate minutes, financial records, production and distribution costs, overseas operations, producer’s records, and legal matters.
-Manuscript collections of individuals such as Dalton Trumbo, Kirk Douglas, Walter Wanger, Emile de Antonio, Howard Koch, Edith Head, Dorothy Jeakins, Norman Jewison, Walter Mirisch, and Edna Ferber, to name few, document every aspect of movie making from the perspective of directors, producers, actors, cinematographers, writers, costume and set designers.
+Manuscript collections of individuals such as Dalton Trumbo, Kirk Douglas, Walter Wanger, Emile de Antonio, Howard Koch, Edith Head, Dorothy Jeakins, Norman Jewison, Walter Mirisch, and Edna Ferber, to name few, document every aspect of movie making from the perspective of directors, producers, actors, cinematographers, writers, and costume and set designers.

-Information about WCFTR collections is available in the University of Wisconsin's integrated library catalog: https://search.library.wisc.edu/
+Information about the WCFTR's collections is available in the University of Wisconsin's integrated library catalog: https://search.library.wisc.edu/